Linuxfabrik/monitoring-plugins/check-plugins/cometsystem/README.rst

     -h, --help           show this help message and exit -V, --version        show program's version number and exit --always-ok          Always returns OK.
-    --channels CHANNELS  comma sparated channels of sensor.
-Default: ['ch1', 'ch2', 'ch3'] --high HIGH          comma sparated states [OK,CRITCAL,WARNING] per sensor value.
+    --channels CHANNELS  comma separated channels of sensor.
+Default: ['ch1', 'ch2', 'ch3'] --high HIGH          comma separated states [OK,CRITCAL,WARNING] per sensor value.
 If only one state is provided it gets applied to all highthreashold volations.
 Default: CRITICAL --insecure           This option explicitly allows to perform "insecure" SSL connections.
-Default: False --low LOW            comma sparated states [OK,CRITCAL,WARNING] per sensor value.
+Default: False --low LOW            comma separated states [OK,CRITCAL,WARNING] per sensor value.
 If only one state is provided it gets applied to all lowthreashold volations.
 Default: WARNING --no-proxy           Do not use a proxy.
 Default: False --perfdata           send perfdata.
 Default: False